jpivarski-talks/codas-language-interoperability/README.md

-# For the day of the tutorial
+# On the day of the tutorial

 The talk is in [presentation.pdf](https://github.com/jpivarski/codas-language-interoperability/raw/master/presentation.pdf), which points to mini-notebooks (`*.ipynb`) along the way.